peterldowns/pgtestdb/README.md

 }
 ```

-### `testdb.Migrator`
+### `pgtestdb.Migrator`

 The `Migrator` interface contains all of the logic needed to prepare a template
-database that can be cloned for each of your tests. testdb requires you to
+database that can be cloned for each of your tests. pgtestdb requires you to
 supply a `Migrator` to work.
 I have written a few for the most popular
 migration frameworks, you can use these right away: